Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don’t add salt or soy sauce to meals.
 Use fresh herbs or lemon juice for seasoning.
 Your taste buds will adjust.

 Avoid fast food.
 Look for “heart healthy” items on restaurant menus.
 These are often lower in fat and salt.

 Good eating habits are easier when everyone joins in.

 Help shop for healthy foods.
 Choose lots of fresh fruits and vegetables.

-It’s best if everyone in the family eats healthy foods.
-Don’t single out one person.
+It’s most helpful if everyone in the family eats healthy foods.